davegonzalez/ens-app/README.md

 I added this in last minute and don't feel great about it.
 But without it, I wasn't able to consistently connect to Metamask.
 The ethers.js documentation suggests that this isn't needed but it was the only way I could reliably get the connection to occur. https://docs.ethers.io/v5/getting-started/#getting-started--connecting

+### Things that are missing but I skipped due to time constraints

+- Tests!
+- Error handling!
+- A user friendly way to detect and switch networks